nicos-angelopoulos/real/README.txt

  Install last stable real with
  ?- pack_install( real ).

- do
+ replace the pack/real directory with the clone from git repository and do

  ?- pack_rebuild( real ).  % to force SWI to build from sources.

- And then replace c/real.c, prolog/real.pl and examples/for_real.pl
- in the stable installation by the development version.

- and do again:

- ?- pack_rebuild( real ).

  SWI-Prolog (b)
    clone real into pl-devel/packages/real